angcap/juniper-ncui/README.md

 1. use getx509certificate.sh to get user authoritie certificate from your site and save named as what you need

-2a. use ncsvc to connect your SSL-VPN device
-./ncsvc -h < YOU HOST name or IP > -u <USER-NAME>  -p < YOUR PASSWORD> -r < YOUR_REALM> -f < YOUR_CERT_SAVE> &
+2. create connection properties file .ncsvcrc

-2b. ./ncsvc.sh
+3. ./ncsvc.sh

-3.check with 'ncdiag' command to verify everything is ok 4.Joy your work!
+4. optionally check with 'ncdiag' command to verify everything is ok

-*/
+5. Joy your work!